Terror threat cancels Rotterdam concert

 "It can also be someone who was going to a camping site, but with the threat that we have, and what we found in the van, we decided to investigate," he said.

-He said the van, which police stopped around 9:30 p.m., was "driven by a Spaniard."
+Ekkers said the van, which police stopped around 9:30 p.m., was "driven by a Spaniard."
 Authorities found "about five" gas bottles in the vehicle.

-Ekker said the driver "has been taken into custody, because we want to ask him about gas bottles."
+Ekkers said the driver "has been taken into custody because we want to ask him about gas bottles."

 Bomb experts are looking at the van, police said.